DataONEorg/gnis-ld.org/Readme.md

 To build the source, run `gulp` from the project root.

-When building a stage docker image, run
+When building a development docker image, run

-`docker build -t thomasthelen/gnis-ld:stage .`
+`docker build -t thomasthelen/gnis-ld:dev .`

 When building a production docker image, run

-`docker build -t thomasthelen/gnis-ld:latest .`
+`docker build -t thomasthelen/gnis-ld .`

-Finally, push the image to `thomasthelen/gnis-ld:<stage/latest>`
+Finally, push the image to `thomasthelen/gnis-ld:<dev/latest>`

+### Differentiating Between Production & Development

+The main difference between production and development builds is the base URL.
+For example, development builds that are deployed on the develop cluster have address `stage.gnis-ld.org` while production builds have `gnis-ld.org`.
+This value is controlled by the `DEPLOYMENT_ADDRESS` variable in `config.app.js`.

 ## Running